Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/run-task.md

 ![Run Task 4 Image]({{ "/images/synapse/run-task-4.png" | prepend: base }}){: .center-image }

-If you would like to explore the data that we have delviered to Azure Synapse, you can view the tables in the Azure Synapse Studio.
+If you would like to explore the data that we have delivered to Azure Synapse, you can view the tables in the Azure Synapse Studio.

 Select `Data` from the left side of the screen.